 • Reduced risk of CFIT, due to the constant glide path which results in higher altitudes along the glide path compared to the dive and drive technique.
 Also the entire approach is more constant and stable, resulting in less inputs required to stay away from the ground in IMC.

-Plenty of positives huh?
+Quite the list right?
 Let’s move on to how regulations currently allow for this technique.

 So what do the authorities think?
 Well, as mentioned before – it is a heavily researched topic, so let’s have a look what ICAO, EASA as well as the FAA have to say about it all.

 “Studies have shown that the risk of controlled flight into terrain (CFIT) is high on non-precision approaches.
 While the procedures themselves are not inherently unsafe, the use of the traditional step down descent technique for flying non-precision approaches is prone to error, and is therefore discouraged.

 Operators should reduce this risk by emphasizing training and standardization in vertical path control on non-precision approach procedures.
 Operators typically employ one of three techniques for vertical path control on non-precision approaches.

 For these, the CDFA technique is preferred.
 Operators should use the CDFA technique whenever possible as it adds to the safety of the approach operation by reducing pilot workload and by lessening the possibility of error in flying the approach.”

 Seems pretty difinitive right?
 To clear things up even more, EASA has gone a step further and has even made it mandatory for fixed wing aircraft (CAT.OP.MPA.115) for quite some time now, but keep in mind though that this is written specifically for airplanes, not for helicopters (yet):